Star Fox (Nintendo Switch 2) (LEAD)

 Beyond the chance to catch up with iconic heroines, Life is Strange Reunion brings fans full circle with a duo they’ve grown up with—and, potentially, with the entire franchise.
 This fifth installment thus oscillates between emotion and frustration.
 Deck Nine takes great care to give Max and Chloe the most satisfying conclusion possible for fans, but unfortunately gets lost in a branching storyline it never quite manages to fully control.
 We’re left with pacing issues and unbalanced storylines, weighed down by ever-present visual glitches.
 It’s hard, however, to deny the joy as a fan, as the chemistry between the heroines remains as strong as ever.
 Despite a few missteps, we dive in with pleasure and excitement into a chapter that reignites the experience that moved us 11 years ago.

 Super Mario Bros.
-Wonder (Nintendo Switch 2)
+Wonder (Nintendo Switch 2) (LEAD)

 5 stars